Root Canal Therapy Use a Quality Dental Service for Any Root Canal Treatment

-Many people fear having root canal treatment because it has a reputation for being very painful.
+Many people fear to have root canal treatment because it has a reputation for being very painful.
 Let us reassure you that, compared with decades ago, this procedure is now done with minimal discomfort thanks to advances in technology and quality dental services.
 Perhaps the most important benefit of a root canal treatment is that it lets you keep your own teeth.

 The initial stage of root canal treatment process begins with the dentist making an opening into the subject tooth’s chamber so the nerve can be removed.
 After this is done, the root canal is then cleaned and prepared for root filling.

 In some cases anti-infection medications are placed in the chamber and antibiotics may also be prescribed.
 In the following visit, our family dentist will clean the canals again and then fill and seal them.
-In most cases they will also fix a dental crown to keep the weakened tooth together.
+In most cases, they will also fix a dental crown to keep the weakened tooth together.